 Luke now faced a room of potential witnesses, albeit in various stages of intoxication.
 He decided to speak to each woman individually, to check if they were able to corroborate Jacqui’s alibi on the night John Bishop was killed.

-As he glanced around the room.
+He glanced around the room.
 This was going to be a long night.

 He kept his conversations with these witnesses public.
 He opted to speak to the women in this main room, one-at-a-time, by taking each one to the side, away from the main group for a brief chat about their previous sex toy party.